Treatment for Panic Attacks

 Course of Panic Disorder

 Panic disorder is a condition where the patient experiences recurring panic attacks.
-In panic disorder the person will experience ongoing worries of getting further attacks (anticipatory anxiety).
+In panic disorder, the person will experience ongoing worries of getting further attacks (anticipatory anxiety).

 Anticipatory anxiety is the effect of conditioning.
 After the first occurrence, the panic attack will inevitably tend to manifest itself again.
 The result is a vicious circle where the attacks tend to reoccur and increase in intensity.

-Psychiatric Treatment of Panic Attacks with Medication
+Treatment for Panic Attacks with Medication

-Despite the effectiveness of the medication the pharmacotherapy alone will not resolve the problem.
-The state-of-the-art treatment of panic disorder is the combination of medication (highly effective in short time) and psychotherapy that addresses the underlying causes of the disorder.
-According to author’s own 30 years of clinical experience, medication can fully suppress the symptoms of panic attacks.
+According to the author’s own 30 years of clinical experience, medication can fully suppress the symptoms of panic attacks.
 However, suppressing the symptoms with medication does not “cure” the patient.
-The medication will facilitate a stable mental condition protecting the patient from the terror of panic attacks opening the door for psychotherapy.
+The medication will facilitate a stable mental condition, protecting the patient from the terror of panic attacks and opening the door for psychotherapy.

-Psychotherapy in Treatment of Panic Attacks
+Treatment for Panic Attacks with Psychotherapy

-A body of research compared behavioral, cognitive, and Cognitive Behavioral Therapy (CBT) in the treatment of panic attacks and concluded that CBT had the best long-term effect, which makes it an evidence-based treatment approach.
+A body of research compared behavioural, cognitive, and Cognitive Behavioral Therapy (CBT) in the treatment of panic attacks and concluded that CBT had the best long-term effect, which makes it an evidence-based treatment approach.

-Behavioral Therapy in Treatment of Panic Attacks
+Behavioural Therapy in Treatment of Panic Attacks

 Cognitive Therapy

-Cognitive therapy is based on the idea that certain ways of thinking triggers and maintains panic attacks.
-This type of panic attack treatment is focused on the understanding of patient’s thought patterns to identify any harmful, unhelpful, and mistaken ideas or thoughts.
+Cognitive therapy is based on the idea that certain ways of thinking triggers and maintain panic attacks.
+This type of panic attack treatment is focused on the understanding of the patient’s thought patterns to identify any harmful, unhelpful, and mistaken ideas or thoughts.
 The aim of cognitive therapy is to change how people think to avoid the pathogenic ideas and create more realistic and helpful thought patterns.

 Cognitive Behavioral Therapy (CBT)

 CBT is a mixture of the above-described therapies where the patient benefits from changing both thoughts and behaviours.
-Cognitive behavioral therapy is the most researched and the most effective form of treatment for panic disorder.
+Cognitive behavioural therapy is the most researched and the most effective form of treatment for panic disorder.
 CBT focuses on the thinking patterns and behaviours that are sustaining or triggering the panic attacks.
-It helps the patient create insight showing his fears in a more realistic light.
+It helps the patient create insight, showing his fears in a more realistic light.
 Once the patient learns that nothing truly disastrous is going to happen, the experience of panic becomes less terrifying.

-Psychodynamic Psychotherapy in Treatment of Panic Attacks
+Psychodynamic Psychotherapy in Treatment for Panic Attacks

 Psychoanalytic/psychodynamic treatment for panic disorder attempts to uncover unconscious conflicts.
 From the psychoanalytical point of view, the panic attacks are the effect of a fragile self-defence.
-The clinical experience teaches us that the symptoms of panics are always accompanied by an identity defect and betrays a failure of the self.
+The clinical experience teaches us that the symptoms of panic are always accompanied by an identity defect and betrays a failure of the self.

 The psychodynamic treatment of panic attacks focuses on two goals.
-At the beginning the therapist aims to help the patient comprehend the root cause of his anxiety, his internal conflict, he is not aware of.
+At the beginning, the therapist aims to help the patient comprehend the root cause of his anxiety, his internal conflict, which he is not aware of.
 Then the therapist assists the patient in developing an insight into the problem.
 The awareness of the conflict opens the way for the integration of repressed emotions.

 The second condition is to help the patient build a stable and permanent sense of self.
 Building a stable “self” is a process of developing individuality with the capacity to formulate autonomous opinions and thoughts to attain emotional experiences.
-The patient can be freed from inhibitions, self-indulgences, unconditional conformity and make his own ethical decisions.
+The patient can be freed from inhibitions, self-indulgences, and unconditional conformity and make his own ethical decisions.

 Psychodynamic psychotherapy focuses on the root causes of the disorder and less on the symptoms.
 This approach is causal in its nature.
 The psychoanalytical process lasts for several months and sometimes even up to two years.
 Throughout the analytical treatment, the frequency and intensity of panic attacks decrease, ultimately resulting in complete recovery.